 Wound Healing

-QBiotics’ wound healing drug candidate, EBC-1013, is a topically applied semi-synthetic small molecule for treatment of a wide range of chronic and acute wounds and burns.
-The clinical Phase I safety trial for EBC-1013, in patients with venous leg ulcers is currently underway.
+QBiotics’ wound healing drug candidate, EBC-1013, is a topically applied, semi-synthetic small molecule, that has the potential for the treatment of a wide range of chronic and acute wounds and burns.
+A clinical Phase I safety trial for EBC-1013 is enrolling in patients with venous leg ulcers.

 View trial status